 The majority of small businesses will not benefit from offering long-term payment plans, as many customers find it easy to let these payments slide.
 Find ways to encourage faster payments on your current plans, and try to stop acting like a bank extending a line of credit to your customers in the future.
 You may also want to consider charging late payment penalties on invoices that are not paid within 30 days.
 Of course, never underestimate the power of a simple telephone call.
 You may be surprised to find out that some of your customers simply forgot to make the payments or misplaced the invoice and are happy to pay.

 6. Consider Invoice Factoring

 If you are having trouble finding the time to get your customers to pay their bills or simply need some cash right away, invoice factoring can help.
-With this method, you sell your accounts receivable to a third party that will manage customer debts for you.
-Although you will lose a bit of money on the transaction because you are selling your accounts at a discount to the factoring company, you will benefit by being able to immediately get your hands on the working capital that you need.
+With this method, you sell your accounts receivable to a third party to manage customer debts for you.
+Although you will lose a bit of money on the transaction because you are selling your accounts at a discount to the factoring company, you will benefit by immediately getting your hands on the working capital that you need.

 7. Open a Savings Account and Credit Card

 Savings accounts not only are great places to stash cash for upcoming purchases and unexpected needs but also give you an excellent way to make a few extra dollars.
 Although the interest rate on most savings accounts these days is not high, you may be able to score a better rate if you opt for a money market savings account or keep your money in a credit union.
 A business credit card with no annual fee gives you another way to pay for new goods or services that you would need anyway.
 Opt for a cash-back card that will earn you money every time you make a purchase, and be sure to pay off your card on time every month.

 8. Think About Where You Are Spending Money